 - Send Subtitle Line(s) (+ key).
 Sends the currently selected line to the caption/subtitle device.
 Reads the time cue (from the time code reader or the PC System Timer) and puts the time stamp in the Start column. - Send Subtitle Erase (- key).
 Sends an erase-line command to the caption/subtitle device to remove the currently selected caption line. - Beep When Sending Subtitles.
-When selected, a beep occurs when subtitles are sent to a device.
+When selected, CaptionMaker sounds a beep when subtitles are sent to a device.